 Your team can help you with the details.
 It’s important to know the type of assets.
 It could be cash, stocks, bonds, retirement accounts, real estate, life insurance, collectibles, etc. What are your options when it comes to receiving them?
 Is it a lump sum?
 Can it be spread out over a specific period?
 Is it liquid?
 Can or should it be turned into cash quickly?

 Most importantly, you also need to understand the tax implications.
 Is it taxable?
-Can the tax liability be spread over many years, does it get a stepped-up basis?
+Can the tax liability be spread over many years?
+Does it get a stepped-up basis?
 The tax ramifications are not to be taken lightly.
-You don’t want to make a mistake or try to go it alone when it comes to taxes.
+You don’t want to make a mistake or try to go it alone regarding taxes.

 4. List your goals and priorities

 First, what do you want to achieve with your financial windfall?
 Second, what should you do?
 It’s called prioritization.
 They may be different things.
-Buying a new car is something you’d like to do, but if you have little savings or significant debt, or both, you have to move the car purchase down the list.
+You’d like to buy a new car, but if you have little savings or significant debt, or both, you have to move the car purchase down the list.

 I recommend turning off all electronic devices.
 If you’re married, make it a date night.
 Send the kids to the babysitter.
-Whatever your situation, get comfortable and clear away distractions so you can focus on what you need to do, and what you want to accomplish.
+Whatever your situation, get comfortable and clear away distractions so you can focus on what you need to do and want to accomplish.

 5. Pay off debt

-Yes, this should be one of your priorities, but just in case it isn’t, here’s a reminder.
-Pay off any high-interest and non-beneficial debt.
-The credit cards, personal loans, car payments (maybe).
-Then take a look at your other debt, home equity loans, student loans, mortgage.
+Yes, this should be one of your priorities, but if it isn’t, here’s a reminder.
+Pay off any high-interest and non-beneficial debt: credit cards, personal loans, car payments (maybe).
+Then look at your other debt, home equity loans, student loans, and mortgage.
 Paying those debts off depends on the interest rate, tax benefit, and the effect on your monthly cash flow.

 6. Design a cash flow plan

 Also known as the financial windfall preservation plan.
-If you’re paying off debt, make a plan to develop healthy spending habits that allow you to hold on to your money, rather than blow through it in a matter of years, or get into debt again.
+If you’re paying off debt, plan to develop healthy spending habits that allow you to hold on to your money rather than blow through it in a matter of years or get into debt again.
 Understand how your newfound wealth will affect monthly cash flow.
 Develop long-term financial spending and saving strategies.

 7. Create an emergency fund

-Everyone should have an emergency fund, three to six months of living expenses available in cash in a savings account.
-The point is to prevent the need to use credit cards for an unexpected expense and to avoid getting into trouble.
+Everyone should have an emergency fund with three to six months of living expenses available in cash in a savings account.
+The point is to prevent the need to use credit cards for unexpected expenses and to avoid getting into trouble.
 If you’ve never had an emergency fund, use this financial windfall as an opportunity to establish one.
 The importance of an emergency fund should not be disregarded.
 Learn why an emergency fund is so important here.

 8. Gifts and estate planning

-Often, those who receive a financial windfall want to share it with charities, loved ones, or the less fortunate.
+Those who receive a financial windfall often want to share it with charities, loved ones, or the less fortunate.
 There is a proper way to help those that you wish.
-You may need a gifting strategy to design the most tax beneficial way to give to those you want to support.
+You may need a gifting strategy to design the most tax-beneficial way to give to those you want to support.

-Your team also must address what to do and how to divvy up any proceeds when you die.
-One goal may be to not run out of money, so you have something to leave to an heir if you wish.
-Yes, I know some people instead say the heck with their heirs, they want to spend it all, you can’t take it with you.
+Your team must also address what to do and how to divvy any proceeds when you die.
+One goal may be not running out of money, so you have something to leave to an heir if you wish.
+Yes, I know some people instead say the heck with their heirs.
+They want to spend it all, and you can’t take it with you.

 9. Treat yourself

 Yep, this comes last.
-Finally, once you have a plan in place, your cash flow, debt, savings, tax planning, gifting, and estate planning are complete, treat yourself.
-It could be a vacation, a new car, a new kitchen, whatever.
-As long as you are now financially stable, you should celebrate that fact by treating yourself to something special.
+Finally, treat yourself once you have a plan in place and your cash flow, debt, savings, taxes, gifting, and estate planning are complete.
+It could be a vacation, a new car, a new kitchen, or whatever.
+As long as you are financially stable, you should celebrate that fact by treating yourself to something special.

-Adhering to a planning process for your financial windfall is the prudent path to take.
+Adhering to a planning process for your financial windfall is the prudent path.
 Taking the emotion out of the situation and replacing it with a plan will reduce the risk and provide financial security to you and your family.

 We’ve worked with many people who have received a financial windfall.
-If you want us to be on your team, give us a call.
+If you want us to be on your team, call us.